 We must have cheap help or we cannot sell cheap goods.
 When a sales clerk gets so good she can get better wages elsewhere, let her go –for it does not require skilled and experienced salesladies to sell our goods.

 This business strategy may work when the store is selling commodity goods like toilet paper and sponges.
 It falls flat when selling specialized products like clothing and automotive parts.
-Scott and Walker quote another discounter in 1932, who recently transitioned up the wheel of retail, highlighting the importance of suggestive selling and bemoaning low-paid worker’s ability to execute it.
+Scott and Walker quote another discounter in 1932, who recently transitioned up the wheel of retailing, highlighting the importance of suggestive selling and bemoaning low-paid worker’s ability to execute it.

 You should possess this information in order to properly train your salesgirls in the art of increasing each sale.
 Of equal importance is a thorough understanding of the best methods for presenting your merchandise to the customer in such a manner that interest is aroused and the salesgirls’ service appreciated…Verbal suggestions must be followed up by intelligent comment… Few salesgirls are instinctively able to do this.